Vermont: Fall Foliage

 Voted the “prettiest town in America,” Woodstock is a pleasure to explore on foot.
 A free afternoon invites you to embark on an activity of your choice.
 For lunch on your own, choose from one of the many restaurants in town or perhaps pack a picnic lunch to eat trailside.

 Following your discoveries, a 90-minute drive brings you to the classic mountain village of Stowe, where wooded trails welcome and spectacular views abound.
 Your home for the next three evenings is an inn situated in the heart of Stowe village, amid the Green Mountains.
-Here, New England charm and splendid cuisine greet you at the end of your active day.
+Here, cozy comforts offer a warm welcome amid Vermont-crafted furnishings and New England charm.
+Like so many inns in this region, this one has been inextricably tied to the story of Vermont – its nature, its railroads, its growth through industry.
+As a guest, it is a privilege to join the ranks of the diplomats, titans, and simple New Englanders who have stayed here.
+Splendid cuisine greet you here at the end of your active day.

 Included Meals: Breakfast, Dinner